Luxembourg at the 2006 Winter Olympics

-Luxembourg sent a delegation to compete in the 2006 Winter Olympics, held in Turin, Italy from 10–26 February 2006.
+Luxembourg sent a delegation to compete in the 2006 Winter Olympics, held in Turin, Italy from 10 to 26 February 2006.
 Luxembourg returned to the Winter Olympic Games after missing the 2002 Winter Olympics in Salt Lake City.
 The Luxembourgian delegation consisted of a single figure skater, Fleur Maxwell, making her Olympic debut.
 In the ladies' singles she finished in 24th place.

 Background

 Luxembourg first joined Olympic competition at the 1900 Summer Olympics and first participated at the Winter Olympic Games at the 1928 Winter Olympics.
 Their participation at Winter Olympics since has been sporadic, Luxembourg did not send a delegation to any Winter Olympics from 1948 to 1984.
 They also skipped the immediately prior Winter Olympics.
 The Luxembourgian delegation to Turin consisted of a single figure skater, Fleur Maxwell.
 Georges Diderich served as the chef de mission of the Luxembourgian delegation to Turin.
 Maxwell was the flag bearer for both the opening ceremony and the closing ceremony.